 So Gal Black Founder Startup Grant So Gal is awarding $5000 and $10,000 grants to self-identifying Black woman or Black nonbinary entrepreneurs (inclusive of multiracial Black women and multiracial Black nonbinary folks).
 Applications are being accepted on a rolling basis.

-Amazon’s Black Business Accelerator program for certified minority sellers provides access to a $500 start-up credit, $400 in advertising credits and free product imaging services.
+Amazon’s Black Business Accelerator program for certified minority sellers provides access to a $500 start-up credit, up to $3000 in advertising credits and free product imaging services.
 The $10,000 grant opportunity has now closed.
 To learn more visit: https://sell.amazon.com/programs/black-business-accelerator

 MelaninPreneurs Black-Owned Small Business Program is an annual opportunity to receive business development assistance and an award of up to $5000 for black owned businesses in the United States.
 Businesses are judged on products/services, marketing plan, years in business and website design.
 Applications open in 2022, for rules and eligibility go to: https://www.melaninpreneurs.com/business-program/